PingrisAlexis/SoPeckoko/README.md

-# SoPeckoko
+# Project 5/6 - Web Developer Path

-## Project 6 OpenClassrooms - Build a secure API for a food review application.
+## Build a secure API for a food review application.

 ### Specifications: